broadcastaddress/android_device_fujitsu_mx532/README.md

 *** WIP ***

-This will be a port of CyanogenMod for Fujitsu M532/Pegatron Chagall/Siragon 4N/Olivetti Olipad 3 tablet devices.
+This will be a port of CyanogenMod for Fujitsu M532/Pegatron Chagall/Siragon 4N/Olivetti Olipad 3/RealPad Bunaken tablet devices.